 What is ATEX Approval?

-ATEX is the formal name given to the two European Directives for controlling explosive atmospheres.
+ATEX is an abbreviation for the French ATmosphères EXplosibles and is the formal name given to the two European Directives for controlling explosive atmospheres.
 We take an in-depth look at ATEX Approval and its requirements for equipment in hazardous areas.

 What is an explosive atmosphere?